HyperminiDEv/UETcpSocketPlugin/README.md

 - Free and open source under MIT license

 # Usage in Blueprints
-Create a blueprint actor inheriting from TcpSocketConnection, drop it into level and use these nodes:
+Create a blueprint and use these nodes:
 ![Alt text](/functionality.png?raw=true "Functionality")

 # Usage in C++